Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The muscles lifting the ribs (mm.
-Levatores costarum) are divided into short and long.
-Short muscles occupy the posterior segments of the intercostal spaces medially from the outer intercostal muscles.
-They begin with separate bundles on the transverse processes of the VII cervical, I and II thoracic vertebrae, pass downward, laterally and attach to the underlying rib.
-The long muscles that raise the ribs begin on the transverse processes of VII-X thoracic vertebrae, swing over the underlying rib and attach to the next rib, medially from its angle.
+The muscles that raise the ribs (mm. levatores costarum) are divided into short and long.
+The short muscles occupy the posterior sections of the intercostal spaces medially from the external intercostal muscles.
+They begin as separate bundles on the transverse processes of the 7th cervical, 1st and 2nd thoracic vertebrae, pass downwards, laterally and are attached to the underlying rib.
+The long muscles that raise the ribs begin on the transverse processes of the 7th-10th thoracic vertebrae, are thrown over the underlying rib and are attached to the next rib, medially from its angle.

-Function: lift the ribs, promote the expansion of the chest.
+Function: raises the ribs, promotes expansion of the chest.

 Innervation: intercostal nerves (CIII-ThI-X).